 This site provides proper grazing for cattle and sheep during spring, summer, and fall.

-This site produces food and limited cover for wildlife.
-Wildlife using this site include jackrabbit, coyote, mule deer, and elk.
+This site produces food and cover for a few species of wildlife.
+Wildlife using this site include sage grouse rabbit, coyote, mule deer, and elk.

 Hydrological functions